Elpastore/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back :	   			     -script that changes the working directory to the previous one.
 11-list :				     -print long list all file in the current directory and the parent of the working directory							 and the /boot directory
-12-file_type :				     -Write a script that prints the type of the file named iamafile in /tmp
+12-file_type :				     -Write a script that prints the type of the file named iamafile in /tmp 13-symbolic_link :			     -Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in t							he current working directory.